domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 )
 ```

-We are returning the `Provider` component that was created when we called the function `createContext`.
+What is being returned is the `Provider` component that was created from the `createContext` function call.
 If you recall from before, the `Provider` is a react component with a `value prop` where we specify the data that we want available to consuming components.
 In this case, the value we are specifying is an object that contains the `clotheItems`, the `toggleFavorite` function, and the `isLoading` status.

 Lastly, in the return statement, we also specify `children`.
 This will render all of the children passed as props to our `ClothesContextProvider` component.
 This point is important, because if we call `useContext(ClothesContext)` from any of these child components, then the value returned is going to be the same value that we gave to our `ClothesContext.Provider` component.
 This is exactly what we want.

-Now that we have our context created with the data we want available to consuming components, let's see how we can actually use the data in other components.
+Now that we have our context created with the data we want available to consuming components, let's see how we can use the data in other components.

 ### Using the Context in Other Components

 Let's create a new folder in a `src` folder and call it `components`.
-In `src/components` Let's add a new file called `ClotheItem.tsx`, and add the following code to it:
+In `src/components`, add a new file called `ClotheItem.tsx`, and add the following code to it:

 <div class = "codeTitle">ClotheItem.tsx</div>